kxxholee/Catppuccin-Banner/README.md

 ### Examples

-Each commands below creates Dark/Light theme images of [The banner for this repository](./assets/Catppuccin-Banner.jpg)
+Each commands below creates Dark/Light theme images of the banner of this repository.
+See results of [Mocha theme image](./assets/Catppuccin-Banner-Dark.jpg) and also [Latte theme image](./assets/Catppuccin-Banner-Light.jpg)

 1. Dark theme banner